jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_automatically.rst

 #.
 I choose a name for the project
 #. :ref:`I make a directory for the project<how to make a directory for the project>`
 #. :ref:`I change directory to the project<how to change directory to the project>`
-#. :ref:`I make a directory for the source code<how to make a directory for the source code>`
+#. :ref:`I make a directory for the source code named 'src'<how to make a directory for the source code>`
 #. :ref:`I make a Python file to hold the source code in the 'src' folder<how to make an empty file>`
 #. :ref:`I make a directory for the tests<how to make a directory for the tests>`
 #. :ref:`I make the 'tests' folder a Python package<how to make the tests a Python package>`